-The Arlington Public Schools believe that all students deserve every opportunity to achieve academic success in a safe, secure learning environment.
+APS believes that all students deserve every opportunity to achieve academic success in a safe, secure learning environment.
 Good citizenship in schools is based on respect and consideration for the rights of others.
 Students will be expected to conduct themselves in a way that the rights and privileges of others are not violated.
 They will be required to respect constituted authority, to conform to school rules and to those provisions of law that apply to their conduct.